lupyuen/lupyuen.github.io/src/semihost.md

   -trace "*"
 ```

-In the QEMU Command above we loaded the Initial RAM Disk __initrd__.
+In the QEMU Command above, we load the Initial RAM Disk __initrd__.

 To discover the RAM Address of the Initial RAM Disk, we check the __QEMU Trace Log__...